 Reading

 Reading is a tried and true hobby which most people will enjoy.
-Even if you don’t think that books are your thing, it may be worth it to experiment.
+Even if you don’t think that books are your thing, it may be worth it picking one up and seeing if you enjoy it!
 There are many different genres, styles, and lengths of books which could potentially catch your interest.

 Baking

-Many women think that they won’t enjoy baking, since cooking is a chore we have to do so often.
-However, baking is a lot more creative and fun, letting you experiment with flavours, designs and types of treats.
+Baking is like cooking’s cooler cousin.
+It’s a creative hobby, letting you experiment with flavours, designs and types of treats.
 Not to mention, you get a nice sweet treat to reward your efforts.

 You could also keep a record of your baking, making a homemade recipes book where you rate the treats you make.
-In fact you could even turn it into a gift for a family member, as the perfect sentimental present.
+In fact you could even turn it into a gift for a family member, as the perfect homemade present.
+Win-Win!

 Herbalism